Jason Heyward Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

+- The Mets pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 4.39 team ERA that ranks 20th among all league pitching staffs.
+- The Mets have the 20th-ranked team ERA across all MLB pitching staffs (4.41).

-- Mets pitchers combine to give up 119 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Mets pitchers combine to rank 25th in baseball in home runs given up (120 total, 1.3 per game).

-- His most recent appearance came on Saturday against the San Diego Padres, when the righty threw six innings, surrendering two earned runs while giving up five hits.
+- The righty last appeared on Thursday, July 6 against the Arizona Diamondbacks, when he tossed eight innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.